Esri/gis-tools-for-hadoop/tools/README.md

-## Applications
+## Tools

-All custom applications will be placed under this directory in the repository.
+All custom tools will be placed under this directory in the repository.